-The destination development focus is based on creating compelling reasons to visit different parts of the city and the creation of enhanced City Districts.
+The destination development focus is based on creating compelling reasons to visit different parts of the city and the creation of enhanced city quarters.
 This requires the creation of visitor experiences that bring the stories of the urban neighbourhoods to life in new and innovative ways.
-These catalyst projects are as follows:
+These catalyst projects are as follows;

 Adopt a new tourism leadership approach to develop the sector to become an important economic sector for Limerick.

-Develop city tourism districts or neighbourhoods as the framework for Limerick urban experience development to promote visitor dispersal across the city.
-This would include: the Waterfront district, the Georgian district, the Market district, King's Island and the City Centre.
-Each district will be linked to a revitalised City Centre.

-Create innovative city experience trails orientating visitors across the city adopting a variety of experience themes and international quality placemaking approaches.

-ISLAND

-Develop a master-planning approach to develop the King's Island and Nicholas Street hub to integrate all existing resources, attract new experiences and maximise the potential of footfall to existing attractions.

-Develop daytime urban adventure activities that maximises the opportunity provided by existing built and natural heritage resources such as the River Shannon.
+Develop Limerick City tourism quarters as the framework for Limerick urban experience development to promote visitor dispersal across the city; Waterfront Quarter, Georgian Quarter, Market Quarter and King's Island/ Medieval Quarter, each linked to a revitalised city centre.
+CITY TRAILS Create innovative city experience trails orientating visitors across the city adopting a variety of experience themes and international quality placemaking approaches.
+MEDIEVAL QUARTER HUB / KING'S ISLAND Develop a master-planning approach to develop the King's Island / Medieval Quarter and Nicholas Street hub to integrate all existing resources, attract new experiences and maximise the potential of footfall to existing attractions.
+URBAN ADVENTURE Develop day time urban adventure activity that maximises the opportunity provided by existing built and natural heritage resources such as the River Shannon.